 - Technical Debt: Almost all SaaS companies have substantial technical debt, usually from optimising for time or convenience earlier in their growth journey.
 Companies implement fixes for the shorter term without giving longer-term needs much thought, and eventually, it catches up, often at a most inconvenient time.

-When performing a cost-optimisation review, it’s essential to assess all of the potential costs and appropriate trade-off.
+When performing a cost-optimisation review, assessing all potential costs and appropriate trade-offs is essential.
 This often means increasing the direct financial cost of a particular resource or environment, to reduce other costs.

-The value of spending the precious engineering time you have available on shipping product versus building and maintaining infrastructure compounds rapidly.
+The value of spending your precious engineering time on shipping product versus building and maintaining infrastructure compounds rapidly.
 No one ever wishes a finished product had shipped later after all!

 At Parallo, we help our customers find their zen of cloud cost optimisation.
-While each business and cloud environment is different, we always look holistically at costs to find the ultimate trade-offs and the best outcome.
+While each business and cloud environment differs, we always look holistically at costs to find the ultimate trade-offs and the best outcome.